Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Discussion

 \section{Discussion}

 We explored the first Omicron wave during the COVID-19 pandemic in Aotearoa using an ethnicity-stratified SEIR model.
-We fit ethnicity-specific transmission rates and an assortativity constant such that the model's attack rates matched those from the COVID-19 case data using three main assumptions of mixing: proportionate, assortative, and non-parametric mixing.
+We estimated ethnicity-specific transmission rates and an assortativity constant such that the model's attack rates matched those from the COVID-19 case data using three different mixing models: proportionate mixing, assortative mixing, and unconstrained mixing.
 We then attempted to quantify the relative importance of different drivers in the model.